 The new Learnyst website builder will help you design a multi paged website without any design experience.

-In this article, let me give you a quick overview of the various design elements within your website.
+In this article, let me give you a quick overview of the headers and footers.

 Tables can't be imported directly.
 Please insert an image of your table which can be found here.

 Note: Want help with creating your own course website?

 Login to this free online course using your admin email and access the course from our teach101 website.

 Alternatively, you can check this complete YouTube playlist after Feb 3rd, 2023.

 There are two ways to create headers & footers on your website.

 1. Starting with a premade header or footer